basho-labs/little_riak_book/en/05-app-guide.md

 (@immutable) Embrace immutability.

-    As we discussed in [Mutability], immutable data offers a way out of some of the challenges of running a high volume, high velocity data store.
+    As we discussed in [Mutability], immutable data offers a way out of some of the challenges of running a high-volume, high-velocity datastore.

     If possible, segregate mutable from non-mutable data, ideally using different buckets for [request tuning][Request tuning].

-    [Datomic](http://www.datomic.com) is a unique data storage system that leverages immutability for all data, with Riak commonly used as a backend data store.
+    [Datomic](http://www.datomic.com) is a unique data storage system that leverages immutability for all data, with Riak commonly used as a backend datastore.
 It treats any data item in its system as a "fact," to be potentially superseded by later facts but never updated.

 (@hybrid) Don't fear hybrid solutions.

-    As much we would all love to have a database that is an excellent solution for any problem space, we're a long way from that goal.
+    As much as we would all love to have a database that is an excellent solution for any problem space, we're a long way from that goal.

     In the meantime, it's a perfectly reasonable (and very common)